Sabine Marcelis: Design

-Marcelis has designed furniture, lighting, packaging, and accessories for brands such as Acerbis Design, Arco, BD Barcelona, Calico Wallpaper, cc-tapis, Established & Sons, La Prairie, Mathmos, Natuzzi, and the Swedish furniture brand Hem.
+Marcelis has designed furniture, lighting, packaging, and accessories for brands such as Acerbis Design, Arco, BD Barcelona, cc-tapis, Calico Wallpaper, Established & Sons, Iittala, La Prairie, Mathmos, Natuzzi, and the Swedish furniture brand Hem.

-She collaborated with IKEA on a collection of lamps and homewares which were commercialised in 2023.
+In 2022 she designed a collection of lamps and homewares for Ikea which included "a vase, champagne coupes ... glasses, glass drink stirrers and carafes, donut-shaped glass bowls ... paper napkins and low pile rugs ... glass shelves and trays as well as coffee tables that mimic the designer's popular Candy Cubes."
+In 2026 she revisited the "now-iconic lamp" from the original Varmblixt collection, reimagining it as a high-tech, dimmable, variable colour smart version of the "cult" light (the original design was also reintroduced and will remain in the company's catalogue).

 In 2024, the Stedelijk museum in Amsterdam commissioned Marcelis to design a new piece.
-The result is an industrially manufactured stacking chair made of aluminium called the Stedelijk Chair.
-A powder coated aluminium version of the piece was released in 2025.
+The result is an industrially manufactured brushed aluminium stacking chair called the Stedelijk Chair.
+A powder coated version of the piece in various colours was released in 2025.

 Installations

 In 2019, Marcelis was invited by the Mies van der Rohe Foundation to participate in its Interventions programme, a series of temporary installations in the Barcelona Pavilion which has featured artists and architects such as Ai Weiwei, Enric MIralles, and Ryue Nishizawa.
 Her contribution was a group of pieces titled "No Fear of Glass", a play on Josep Quetglas Riusech's 2001 book about the building "Fear of Glass".

 She produced a temporary installation titled "Swivel" in St Giles Square in London for the 2022 London Design Festival.

 In 2022, the Vitra Design Museum staged "Colour Rush!
 An Installation by Sabine Marcelis" in which she reorganised the approximately 400 pieces held in the Schaudepot exhibition warehouse collection by colour.